Charleston and Savannah

 We have really come to love the South.
 And the beautiful strip of land that links Charleston, Beaufort and Savannah are magical.
 Now that Jetblue has great flights into Charleston (and if you don’t want to rent a car, you can always take a train between the towns) and it’s beautiful country to drive through, especially in the early spring before the humidity and heat set in.

 After a wonderful July 4th spent down South last year, I decided to return but stay in Charleston to explore more of the surrounding area (like Folly Beach).
-I was unsure what the mood would bring, given the events of this past year, but the community was strong & connected, and I enjoyed many wonderful conversation with people every where I went.
 With the summer heat, everything slows down and yes, the living is easy (had to).
 Just a quick flight away from JFK on Jet Blue, you will wonder why you didn’t go before.
 It’s charm, grace and history await you.

-Eat: It’s endless!
+It’s endless!
 The food scene continues to excite, and many foodies have been flocking to Charleston for good reason.
 In addition to The grocery, Fig, Leon’s, Circa 1886, The Ordinary, Husk, Martha Lou’s kitchen, Bull Street Cafe (on king) and that piece of famous coconut cake from Peninsula grill…I finally hit up Jestine’s Kitchen for its famous fried chicken and it was worth every bite!
-I also spent more time in a neighborhood north of downtown, where Leon’s is, but had a great breakfast at the Park Cafe (tip: if you are by yourself, the bar comes in handy and you always meet nice locals there)
+I also spent more time in a neighborhood north of downtown, where Leon’s is, but had a great breakfast at the Park Cafe (tip: if you are by yourself, the bar comes in handy and you always meet nice locals there).
+Chef Sean Brock is doing fantastic with food in the City, and recently did an episode with Anthony Bourdain and part time resident Billy Murray, that I highly recommend.
+Watch here.

-Stay: There are many options, and this time around I opted to rent a house on Airbnb to experience another neighborhood, and rented a car for day trips.
-But the last time I went I had a wonderful stay here (it’s very central to everything downtown if you want to skip the car):
+There are many options, and this time around I opted to rent a house on Airbnb to experience another neighborhood, and rented a car for day trips.
+But the last time I went I had a wonderful stay here (it’s very central to everything downtown if you want to skip the car): The Mills House Wyndham Grand Hotel, 115 Meeting St, Charleston, SC, (843) 577-2400

 *It should be noted, while in Savannah…relax already!